-Dallas Woodburn—author of GHOST FINGERS, which was featured in the January 2018 issue of Embark—has won Yellow Flag Press’s Cypress & Pine Fiction Award for 2018 with her debut short-story collection, Woman, Running Late, in a Dress.
+Dallas Woodburn—author of GHOST FINGERS (featured in Embark, January 2018)—has won Yellow Flag Press’s Cypress & Pine Fiction Award for 2018 with her debut short-story collection, Woman, Running Late, in a Dress.
 The collection will be released in March.
 Congratulations, Dallas!

-Siân Griffiths—author of SCRAPPLE, which was featured in the January 2018 issue of Embark—has a story called “Wooden Spoons” in the current Cincinnati Review, as well as an essay in the current Indiana Review.
+Siân Griffiths—author of SCRAPPLE (featured in Embark, January 2018)—has a story called “Wooden Spoons” in the current Cincinnati Review, as well as an essay in the current Indiana Review.
 Congratulations on these accomplishments, Siân!

-Bill Mesce—author of MEDIAN GRAY, which was featured in the July 2017 issue of Embark—recently signed with the UK e-publisher Endeavour Press for his novel Four Days to Trinity, a suspense thriller touching on themes of race, intolerance, and the cultural divide currently plaguing the U.S. Additionally, his short story “The Drowned Man” was just accepted by The Valparaiso Fiction Review for publication this summer.
+Bill Mesce—author of MEDIAN GRAY (featured in Embark, July 2017)—recently signed with the UK e-publisher Endeavour Press for his novel Four Days to Trinity, a suspense thriller touching on themes of race, intolerance, and the cultural divide currently plaguing the U.S. Additionally, his short story “The Drowned Man” was just accepted by The Valparaiso Fiction Review for publication this summer.
 Congratulations, Bill!

-Jo-Anne Rosen—author of A MAP OF THE MIND, which was featured in the July 2017 issue of Embark—has had a story published by the online literary magazine Five on the Fifth.
+Jo-Anne Rosen—author of A MAP OF THE MIND (featured in Embark, July 2017)—has had a story published by the online literary magazine Five on the Fifth.
 Read “The Dude Who Stole Her New Shoes” here.
 Congratulations, Jo-Anne!

 Jeff Perso has been named a Finalist for the William Faulkner-William Wisdom Novel Prize, for his book WATER BODIES.
-The opening of this novel was featured in the July 2017 issue of Embark.
+The opening of this novel was featured in Embark in July 2017.
 Congratulations, Jeff!

 Madelyn Bennett Edwards has released her debut novel, Catfish, about a young girl growing up in Louisiana in the 1960s.
-The opening of this novel was featured in the October 2017 issue of Embark, and you can find out more about where to buy the book on Madelyn’s website.
+The opening of this novel was featured in Embark in October 2017, and you can find out more about where to buy the book on Madelyn’s website.
 Congratulations, Maddie!